jeras/TCB/doc/PERI.md

 I base instructions can address 1024 locations and
 C extension instructions can address 32 locations.

-### Arihmetic/logic operations with immediate operands and branches
+### Arithmetic/logic operations with immediate operands

 RV32/64/128I arithmetic operation `SLTI` (set less than immediate) has a 12-bit sign-extended immediate.